loda-lang/loda-programs/programs/oeis/list3.md

 * [A315032](http://oeis.org/A315032) ([L14 program](A315032.asm)): Coordination sequence Gal.4.72.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315033](http://oeis.org/A315033) ([L24 program](A315033.asm)): Coordination sequence Gal.5.129.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315036](http://oeis.org/A315036) ([L24 program](A315036.asm)): Coordination sequence Gal.4.122.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315050](http://oeis.org/A315050) ([L19 program](A315050.asm)): Coordination sequence Gal.5.140.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315075](http://oeis.org/A315075) ([L29 program](A315075.asm)): Coordination sequence Gal.6.350.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315170](http://oeis.org/A315170) ([L26 program](A315170.asm)): Coordination sequence Gal.6.119.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315172](http://oeis.org/A315172) ([L22 program](A315172.asm)): Coordination sequence Gal.5.54.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.